Skip to main content

 Opening-up and Settling-down: ‘Bordering’ as a Spatial Apparatus in the Making of Shenzhen Special-Economic-Zone during China’s Reform Era (1980s-2010s)

 Shenzhen is the leading Special-Economic-Zone (SEZ) which was launched experimentally in 1980 under China’s Reform and Opening-up campaign.
-By utilising the geo-proximity to Hong Kong – then a British colony and global metropolis, Shenzhen permitted the delivery of product lines into the global market beyond.
-This strategy was formulated by the exploitation/construction of multiple borders around and inside Shenzhen, including a ‘First-Line’, the land-sea-boundary separating British Hong Kong from mainland China to reach its resource ahead; and militarily-equipped ‘Second-Line’, geo-fencing inside the mainland to re-distribute population.
+By taking advantage of the proximity to Hong Kong – then a British colony and a developed metropolis – Shenzhen permitted the delivery of product lines into the global market beyond.
+This strategy was formulated by the exploitation and construction of multiple borders around and inside Shenzhen SEZ, including a ‘First-line’, the land-sea-boundary separating British Hong Kong from mainland China, to access its resources ahead; and a militarily-equipped ‘Second-line’, fenced inside the mainland to redistribute its population.

 Supervisors